vqns/lite-xl-snippets/docs.md

 * if the snippets were nested, then selections are set as if calling `next_or_exit` with the parent snippets.
 * else, if at least one snippet has a tastop with an id of 0, then selections are set only for nodes with an id of 0.
-I.e no cursors for snippets without a final tabstop.
+I.e no cursor for snippets without a final tabstop.
 * otherwise, a single cursor is placed at the end of each snippet.